yezhuoyang/QuantumLab/README.md

 # Run Jupyter note book

-First, activate you jupyter notebook
+First, activate you jupyter notebook in your console with activated virtual environment.